< Back

 Can Metro Man recognize revenue at December 31, as it is highly unlikely that Paulie’s Purses sales committee will not approve the order?

-Answer: Old Guidance (ASC 605 / SAB 104)
+Answer: Old guidance (ASC 605 / SAB 104)

 No. The arrangement does not follow Metro Man’s normal and customary business practices.